Newchurch, Isle of Wight: History

 Anthony Dillington, owner of the Knighton Gorges Manor in Newchurch wrote to his son Robert in 1574 that, "This is the very Garden of England, and we be privileged to work in it as Husbandmen......."

-Newchurch obtained its name from the new church built in 1087 by the Norman monks of Lyra.
+Newchurch obtained its name from All Saints' Church, built in 1087 by the Norman monks of Lyra.
 The Newchurch Parish for many centuries stretched from the north to south coasts of the Island; by the early Nineteenth Century the growing resort towns of Ventnor and Ryde were included within its boundaries.
 The parish was administered by the Church Parish Vestry until 1894 when civil matters were passed to the newly formed Parish Council which now forms the second tier of Local Government under the Isle of Wight Council.
 In 1982 Alverstone was included in the civil parish.

 The present day parish includes Newchurch Village, Apse Heath, Winford, Whiteley Bank, Alverstone, Alverstone Garden Village, Queen's Bower, Princelett and Mersley.